trippshelnutt/azure-function-playground/README.md

 This project has 1 function that is coded in a class library and 1 function that is in script in Azure.

-There are 4 deployment profiles set up:
+4 deployment profiles were set up locally (not checked into git):

 - Package Deploy - Release
 - Package Deploy - Debug